machinat/sociably/website/docs/dependency-injection.md

 For example, `Messenger.Bot` service is added by the `Messenger` platform.
 The bot instance is then created when `app.start()`.

-Machinat is made with _progressive framework_ paradigm.
+Sociably is made with _progressive framework_ paradigm.
 You can start with minimum modules and gradually add more when you need.

 Check [API references](pathname:///api) to see all the available modules.